loculus-project/loculus/ingest/README.md

 ### Segmented viruses

-NCBI handles segmented viruses differently than loculus.
-In NCBI each segment is uploaded separately and has its own accession ID and corresponding metadata.
-In loculus a sample is uploaded with all its segments and receives its own accession ID.
-This is done by having one accession ID per sample with one corresponding metadata entry and at most as many fasta entries as there are samples, each labeled `accessionID + '_' + segmentName`.
+NCBI handles segmented viruses differently than Loculus.
+In NCBI, the primary level of accession is per segment of a genomic sequence, with each segment having its own metadata.
+In Loculus a sample is uploaded with all its segments grouped under a collective accession ID, and metadata applies at the sample (or group) level.
+FASTA files when downloaded have each segment headed under `>[accessionID]_[segmentName]`.
+(When uploaded to Loculus they need be headed as `>[submissionID]_[segmentName]`)

 The segment a sample corresponds to can only be determined from the descriptions of a sequence fasta record.
 In `get_segment_details.py` we discard all sequences with unclear segment annotations and add `segment` as a metadata field.
-(TODO: Use nextclade instead of a regex search to determine which segment the sequence aligns with best to keep as much data as possible).
+(TODO #2079: Use nextclade instead of a regex search to determine which segment the sequence aligns with best to keep as much data as possible).

 ### Transforming values to conform with Loculus' expectations